 I am at the 19th NASSCOM India Leadership Forum.
 My day started early with a CEO-breakfast led by Michael Rogers, Futurist-in-Residence with the New York Times.
 I liked his characterization of this decade as the a�?Teensa�?, i.e. lots of growth, maturation but also growing pains.
 My day ended listening to some wonderful chess metaphors coined by Grandmaster Vishwanathan Ananda��s, which I found were so relevant for life as well as business.

 Throughout the first day of this event, I experienced a clear sense of resurgence resonating across discussions within and outside sessions.
-Enthused by the surety of the global economic recovery, industry is now busy focusing on identifying growth drivers of this decade.
+Enthused by the surety of american drugs online no prescription. the global economic recovery, industry is now busy focusing on identifying growth drivers of this decade.
 Interestingly, a cross-section of business leadership identified inclusive growth, as one of the key platforms for the IT industry to grow profitably in geographies such as India.

 While pondering more on todaya��s discussions, I found that NASSCOMa��s growth mantra of – Innovate, Redesign and Reinvent can come in very handy to achieve a robust Internal Rate of Return, as we connect and grow with millions of Indians located in villages and remote locations.